floral wholesalefresh cut flowersavailability listfarm directevent design

 You do not rebuild anything.
 Start from the availability list you already export.

-1. Export your weekly availability or price list as a PDF, exactly as your growers send it.
+1. Export the availability sheet.
+Save your weekly availability or price list as a PDF, exactly as your growers send it.

-2. Drop the PDF into Flipbooks AI to build the flipbook, then set the cover with your farm name and week date.
+2. Upload it and set the cover.
+Drop the PDF into Flipbooks AI to build the flipbook, then put your farm name and the week date on the cover.

-3. Share the single link with your florist and event-designer list by text or email.
+3. Send one link to your buyers.
+Share it with your florist and event-designer list by text, email, or a WhatsApp broadcast.

-4. When a grower's load changes or a variety sells out, swap the PDF and the same link updates for everyone.
+4. Swap the file when the load changes.
+If a grower short-ships or a variety sells out, replace the PDF and the same link updates for everyone.

 Want the pricing side dialed in first?
 Build it with the digital price list generator, then flip the finished sheet into a shareable book.